cran/broomExtra/README.md

 #>  8        1        1        1  -183.
 #>  9        1        1        1  -448.
 #> 10        1        1        1 -1618.
-#> # ... with 26,960 more rows
+#> # … with 26,960 more rows
 ```

-# Acknowledgments
+## Acknowledgments

 The hexsticker was generously designed by Sarah Otterstetter (Max Planck
 Institute for Human Development, Berlin).
 Thanks are also due to the
 maintainers and contributors to `{broom}`- and `{easystats}`-package
-families who have indulged in all my feature requests. 😄
+families who have indulged in all my feature requests!